Urban rewilding

+The Pollinator Pathway wildlife corridor in downtown Seattle, Washington, USA is an example of an urban rewilding project designed to create a more hospitable urban environment for pollinators.

 Urban rewilding is a specific form of rewilding, a movement that gained prominence in the 1990s.
 Urban rewilding aims to integrate ecosystems into cities, blending nature and urban settings.
 This nature can be anything from vegetation to animals.
 Despite different ideologies existing on the most effective way to rewild urban areas successfully, research shows that positive benefits ensue as long as some form of rewilding takes place.
 While some countries take more drastic measures than others, urban rewilding occurs globally in countries such as the U.S, Bangladesh, South Africa, China, Singapore, the U.K, Australia, India, and more.

 Different types of urban rewilding

 There are four types of urban rewilding: urban greening, corridors, small scale, and large scale.

 Urban greening

 While urban greening is not fully considered urban rewilding, it is still the first step to introducing ecosystems into urban areas.
 Urban greening is the process of ingraining natural ecosystems into the city environment for multifunctional use.
 It is typically used in infrastructure with limited space to include a proper rewilding project.
 This type of urban rewilding can be found in Dhaka, Bangladesh (Sultana) and Brownfield sites throughout the U.K.